Angus Robertson: Meeting with Israeli diplomat

 On 8 August 2024, Robertson met with Daniela Grudsky Ekstein, the Deputy Ambassador of Israel to the UK.
 A photo of the meeting was later posted on the Israeli embassy's social media pages, saying that Grudsky Ekstein had discussed the release of Israeli hostages with Robertson, and that Israel was "looking forward to cooperating" with Scotland in areas including culture and renewables.
 The photograph provoked uproar within the Scottish National Party, whose politicians have been highly critical of Israel's conduct during the Gaza war.
 Several SNP MSPs and former ministers called for Robertson's resignation.
 Robertson met with Grudsky with the full knowledge and permission of the First Minister John Swinney, who stood by his decision to accept the Israeli embassy's request for a meeting, and defended the meeting as an opportunity to convey the Scottish Government's "consistent position on the killing and suffering of innocent civilians in the region."

 An investigation by The Ferret and The National revealed in July 2025 that Swinney had actively sought a meeting with the Israeli ambassador Tzipi Hotovely from early June 2024.
 Emails and WhatsApp messages obtained under Freedom of Information legislation revealed that Scottish Government ministers and senior advisers were closely involved in managing the meeting, with discussions focused on communications strategy and anticipating FOI requests.
 A Scottish Government official was quoted as saying, "Transparency is obviously a good thing, but it takes up such a lot of our time."
 The minutes of the meeting between Robertson and Grudsky Ekstein were heavily redacted, but described Scotland and Israel as "critical friends".
 Robertson had previously claimed that one of the priorities for the meeting was to express the Scottish Government's support for an "end of UK arms being sent to Israel", however there was no mention of this in the minutes released.
 Following the revelations, Scottish Labour MSP Mercedes Villalba said the Swinney's government had "actively sought a meeting with a representative of a state whose prime minister is now wanted by the ICC for crimes against humanity".
 Amnesty International accused the Scottish Government's actions of not matching its rhetoric, and demanded "absolute clarity" on whether Robertson strongly challenged Israel over its conduct in Gaza.
 Simon Barrow, national secretary of the SNP Trade Union Group, the party's largest affiliate body, demanded "appropriate reparative action" on Swinney's part.

 Denial of influence operations by Iran

-IIn 2025, Robertson was asked about allegations that thousands of social media posts supporting Scottish independence originated from an Iranian state-backed influence campaign.
+In 2025, Robertson was asked about allegations that thousands of social media posts supporting Scottish independence originated from an Iranian state-backed influence campaign.
 Robertson rejected concerns that Scottish independence was being backed by Iran and denounced the allegations as "seeking to smear people in this country who believe that this country should be a sovereign state".
 The Scottish Conservative MSP Murdo Fraser accused Robertson of failing to recognise that "bad actors" were seeking to capitalise on the pro-independence movement.